Cabrillo Marine Aquarium

 Young abalone with a shell size of less than 3 cm take shelter within the spines of sea urchins for protection.

-Abalone eat algae with their file-like tongue.
+Abalone eat algae with their file-like tongue called a radula.

 Description